 It also aids in comparison across various options that are in the market.
 The performance in a market upturn should be analyzed in conjunction with the performance of the fund in a market downturn, assessing its capability to minimize the losses in that period.

-Any fund which has beaten the benchmark over a period of time must be considered a potential fund for investment.
+Any fund that has beaten the benchmark over a period of time must be considered a potential fund for investment.
 However, the investment objectives and sectors that the fund is invested in, are also some of the factors that are to be considered.

 3. What is my cost/expense?